RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 It really doesn't.
 Slurm will not  start the job unless there is enough credit to start the job.
-For example, a job is submitted with a requirements of *16 core-weeks* will not start unless an account has  *16 x 24 x 7 = 2688 core hours*.
+For example, a job is submitted with a requirements of *16 core-weeks* will not start unless an account has :math:`16 * 7 * 24 = 2688` core hours.

 My account reallocation is less than 100,00 core-hours, why is that?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The no-cost reallocation is calculated every 6 months based on the lab's
 previous  usage.
-PLease see details in :ref:`no-cost reallocation`.
+Please see details in :ref:`no-cost reallocation`.

 :bluelight:`Files storage and transfer`
 ---------------------------------------